textwire/textwire.github.io/docs/1.x/language-elements/index.md

     - ✅ [Nil literal](#nil-literal) `{{ nil }}`
     - ✅ [Array literals](#array-literals) `{{ [1, 2, 3] }}`

-## Supported types
+## Types and Literals

 Textwire has a different type system that Go.
 When you pass a variable to Textwire, it will be automatically converted to a Textwire type.
-Here is a list of supported types:
+Here is a list of supported types that you can pass to Textwire or define in Textwire:

 | Textwire type | Equivalent Go types                                                                                                                                         |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |